Bhakti Thapa: Anglo-Nepal War

 The process of expansion of the Great Nepal had spread rapidly across the Himalayan region.
 So it was natural for the East India Company to be greatly alarmed.
 The Great Nepal was seen all along as a threat to Company rule in India till the end of the Anglo-Nepal War of 1814–16.

-The East India Companyactively began preparation for the war from the time when F.R.
+The East India Company actively began preparation for the war from the time when F.R.
 Warren Hastings - Earl of Moira landed in India as Governor General and Commander-in-Chief in 1813.
-The actual declaration of war against Nepal is recorded as 1 November 1814, though the war began from the middle of October.
+The actual declaration of war against Nepal is recorded as 1 November 1814, though the war began from in middle of October.
 The decision to declare war had been made six months earlier so the territorial dispute appears to be only a pretext.
 Company forces had marched into Nepal across a frontier of more than 1,500 km to attack at several points at the same time.
-The eastern East India Company flank was moving north from the Teesta area, whereas the farthermost western flank came from the Sutlej river area.
-It was virtually a modern-type warfare extended over a period of three calendar years and necessitating to protect the entire region bordering the enemy-held territory.
+The eastern East India Company flank was moving north from the Teesta area, whereas the farthermost western flank came from the Sutlej River area.
+It was virtually modern-type warfare extended over a period of three calendar years and necessitating to protect the entire region bordering the enemy-held territory.
 The British invasion forces, in comparison with the Nepalese, had absolute superiority in cavalry, pioneers, and at least the superiority of 10 times in infantry and 100 times in artillery.
 They also had the advantage of maneuverability in movement.

 In the early months of the war, the initial British invasion force was completely frustrated by Nepalese tactics.
 The British offensive ended in complete failure.
 Nepalese forces stationed within the shelter of the fortress were not only able to defend their position against an invading enemy many times superior in strength, but they even shocked them by their dreadful counteroffensive that used to be accompanied by big losses on the British side.